diaba/Tic-Tac-Toe-Project/README.md

 // playing the game
 set points to zero
 - set player 1 and player 2[x,o]
-- loop i from 0 to 3
+-activeplayer to player1

-  - loop j from 0 to 3
+  - loop j from 0 to 9
-    -- print player 1 turn
+    -- print activeplayer turn
-    -- scan chose player from empty box
-    -- print x
+    -- get the grid clicked from front page
+       --- lock the grid
-    -- save position to player 2 array
+    -- save it to board
-     -- print player 1 turn
-    -- scan chose player from empty box
-    -- print x
+    -- print x to front page
-    -- save position to player 2 array check for win
+    --check for win
+       if activeplayer wins then
+         set player1.score to score + 1
+         print active is the winner front page exit the game
+    next player
 set  draw

+// reset game
+set points to zero(x and o)

+// restart game
+clean board
+clean front page